Unipotent linear suspensions of free groups: Piecewise trivial suspensions are hereditarily algorithmically tractable

 Bogopolski, Martino, Maslakova, and Ventura \cite{BMMV} proved that the conjugacy problem in [finitely-generated free]-by-cyclic groups is solvable.
 We can extend this result to finitely generated subgroups.

-\begin{prop} The Conjugacy Problem is uniformly solvable for the class of finitely generated subgroups of a piecewise trivial suspension of a free group. \end{prop} Although the proof below invokes Proposition \ref{prop;compute_finitely_many_short}, which is only proved later, we note that this Proposition \ref{prop;eff_CP} is not actually used anywhere else in this paper so there is no circular logic.
-Proposition \ref{prop;compute_finitely_many_short} is a statement about the normal forms that we develop in Section \ref{sec;MWP}. \begin{proof} Given a generating set $S$ of a piecewise trivial suspension, by Corollary \ref{cor;subgroupsgrushko} we can decide if $H=\bk S$ is freely decomposable, and if so find a Grushko decomposition of $\bk S$.
-The reduction of the conjugacy problem in a freely decomposable group to the conjugacy problem of its one-ended free factors is classical \cite{lyndon_combinatorial_2001}, so it is enough to prove that the conjugacy problem is solvable in the case where $H=\bk S$ is one-ended.
+\begin{prop} The Conjugacy Problem is uniformly solvable for the class of finitely generated subgroups of a piecewise trivial suspension of a finitely generated free group. \end{prop} Given that we have a canonical tree for such a group, it is not surprising that the proof will split in two cases, the case of elliptic elements (in which the trivial action of the normalizer of edge groups helps to reduce to the vertex case), and the case of hyperbolic elements.
+Although the proof in this later case invokes computations with normal forms, and Proposition \ref{prop;compute_finitely_many_short} which is only proved later, we note that this Proposition \ref{prop;eff_CP} is not actually used anywhere else in this paper so there is no circular logic.
+Proposition \ref{prop;compute_finitely_many_short} is a statement about the normal forms that we develop in Section \ref{sec;MWP}. \begin{proof} We are given a piecewise trivial suspension as in the statement, a finite set $S$ of elements in it, and we denote by $H$ the subgroup generated by $S$.
+By Corollary \ref{cor;subgroupsgrushko} we can decide whether $H$ is freely decomposable, and if so, find a Grushko decomposition of $H$.
+Through a classical reduction to free factors (see for instance \cite{lyndon_combinatorial_2001}), it is enough to prove that the conjugacy problem is solvable in the case where $H=\bk S$ is one-ended.
+Hence, we assume in the following that $H$ is one-ended.

-Consider such a subgroup $H$, and the canonical tree constructed in Corollary \ref{coro;hybrid_canonical_for_sbgp}, that is computable by Proposition \ref{prop;construct-canonical}.
-Then the result for hyperbolic elements follows immediately from Proposition \ref{prop;compute_finitely_many_short}.

-Denote by $\bbX$ the canonical splitting for $H$.
-If $g,g' \in H$ are elliptic, then given an explicit graph of groups decomposition, we can decide whether $g,g'$ are conjugate into the same vertex group $\bbX_v$.
-We claim that if $g,g'$ are conjugate into $\bbX_v$ then we can decide whether they are conjugate in $H$.